modlfo/VultModules/README.md

 ## Description

-- Rescomb: a module can be used either as a filter or as a resonator (when increasing the feedback).
+- **Rescomb**: a module can be used either as a filter or as a resonator (when increasing the feedback).
 The frequency can be controlled with a pitch voltage 1 V/Oct.

-- Stabile: a state variable filter that provides three outputs: low-pass, band-pass and high-pass.
+- **Stabile**: state variable filter that provides three outputs: low-pass, band-pass and high-pass.

-- Lateralus: a diode/transistor ladder filter based on the physical structure of the Moog filter.
+- **Lateralus**: diode/transistor ladder filter based on the physical structure of the Moog filter.

+- **Debriatus**: distortion unit containing wave folding, saturation and asymmetric distortion.

+- **Splie**: audio splitter, just an utility but that I require when testing the modules.

 New modules comming!